New York City FC: Affiliates and club academy

 The club's official reserve squad and minor-league affiliate is New York City FC II, who play in the third-tier MLS Next Pro league.
 NYCFC II plays home games at Belson Stadium in Queens and, beginning in 2024, Icahn Stadium on Randalls Island, following a $3 million donation from the main club to install a new Kentucky bluegrass pitch.

 New York City also began building its youth development program in April 2014 by partnering with eight local youth soccer clubs.
 The club formally announcing the creation of an academy in February 2015, beginning with a single team at U-13 and U-14 level.
 The academy saw its first success in 2017, with the U-16 team winning the Generation Adidas Cup, becoming the first major silverware earned by New York City FC in any capacity.

-Considering the club is apart of City Football Group, the following clubs are all natural affiliates with NYCFC: Manchester City, Girona, Lommel, Troyes, Palermo, Montevideo City, Bahia, Bolívar, Melbourne City, Yokohama F. Marinos, Peng City, Mumbai City, Geylang International, İstanbul Başakşehir, and Vannes OC.
+Considering the club is part of City Football Group, the following clubs are all natural affiliates with NYCFC: Manchester City, Girona, Lommel, Troyes, Palermo, Montevideo City, Bahia, Bolívar, Melbourne City, Yokohama F. Marinos, Peng City, Geylang International, İstanbul Başakşehir, and Vannes OC.